 Under state law, any person reporting or assisting in the investigation of reported child abuse or neglect is immune from liability unless the report is made in bad faith or with malicious intent.
-In addition, the district is prohibited from taking an adverse employment action against a certified or licensed professional, in good faith, reports child abuse or neglect or who participates in an investigation regarding an allegation of child abuse or neglect.
+In addition, the district is prohibited from taking an adverse employment action against a certified or licensed professional who, in good faith, reports child abuse or neglect or who participates in an investigation regarding an allegation of child abuse or neglect.

-An employee's failure to report suspected child abuse may result in prosecution as a Class A misdemeanor.
-In addition, a certified employee's failure to report suspected child abuse may result in disciplinary procedures by SBEC for a violation of the Texas Educators' Code of Ethics.
+An employee's failure to make the required report may result in prosecution as a Class A misdemeanor.
+The offense of failure to report by a professional may be a state jail felony if it is shown the individual intended to conceal the abuse or neglect.
+In addition, a certified employee's failure to report may result in disciplinary procedures by SBEC for a violation of the Texas Educators' Code of Ethics.

 Employees who suspect that a student has been or may be abused or neglected should also report their concerns to the campus principal.
-This includes persons with disabilities who are no longer minors.
+This includes students with disabilities who are no longer minors.
 Employees are not required to report their concern to the principal before making a report to the appropriate agency.

-Reporting the concern to the principal does not relieve the employee of the requirement to report to the appropriate state agency.
+Reporting the concern to the principal does not relieve the employee of the requirement to report it to the appropriate state agency.
 In addition, employees must cooperate with investigators of child abuse and neglect.
 Interference with a child abuse investigation by denying an interviewer's request to interview a student at school or requiring the presence of a parent or school administrator against the desires of the duly authorized investigator is prohibited.